 INSIDER TRAVEL SECRETS

-12 Phrases That Mean Big Travel Savings
+12 "Magic Words" That Mean Big Travel Savings

 Have you ever had a conversation where moments—or even days—later you realize, "I wish I'd said that"?
 Travel booking and airline and hotel check-ins can often feel like that, with so many questions, options, and price points to juggle.
 The travel experts at Budget Travel have been there and back.
 We've assembled a 12-point cheat sheet with twelve phrases to help make your next travel booking easier, nab you some upgrades, and save you money.